muchaimaryanne/Telco-Customer-Churn/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
+The project focuses on a telco company and it's clients.

-The purpose of this project is to find the likelihood of a customer leaving the organization, the key indicators of churn as well as the retention strategies that can be implemented to avert this problem.
+The purpose of this project is to find the likelihood of a customer leaving the organization, finding the key indicators of churn as well as the retention strategies that can be implemented to avert this problem.

 ### Methods Used